goasana/config/README.md

 ### Read Values

-Scan a value from the config into a struct
+Scan a value from the config into a struct.

 ```go
 type Host struct {